Spectral gap and quantitative statistical stability for systems with contracting fibers and Lorenz-like maps: Basic properties of the norms and convergence to equilibrium

-In this chapter, we prove that $F$ has exponential convergence to equilibrium.
-This is weaker with respect to spectral gap.
+In this section, we prove that $F_{\ast }$ has exponential convergence to equilibrium.
+This is weaker with respect to the spectral gap.
 However, the spectral gap follows from the above Lasota-Yorke inequality and the convergence to equilibrium.
-To do it, we need some preliminary lemma and the following is somewhat similar to Lemma \ref{niceformulaac} considering the behaviour of the $||\cdot ||_W$ norm after a contraction.
+Before the main statements we need some preliminary lemmata.
+The following is somewhat similar to Lemma \ref {niceformulaac} considering the behaviour of the $||\cdot ||_{W}$ norm after a contraction.
 It gives a finer estimate for zero average measures.
+The following Lemma is useful to estimate the behaviour of our $W$ norms under contractions.

-\begin{lemma} For all signed measures $\mu $ on $N_{2}$ and for all $\gamma \in N_{1} (=\mathcal{F}^s)$, it holds
+\begin{lemma} For all signed measures $\mu $ on $N_{2}$ and for all $\gamma \in \mathcal{F} ^{s}$, it holds